openSUSE/news-o-o/_posts/2011-11-12-opensuse-weekly-news-201-is-out.markdown

         present a text-based menu for the user to select what operating system to install.
         (...)

-
+â€

+â€œ

         [Pavol Rusnak: Getting SSH fingerprints for machines in your network](http://stick.gk2.sk/blog/2011/11/getting-ssh-fingerprints-for-machines-in-your-network/)

 Some time ago we were trying to get SSH fingerprints for all machines in our local
         network.
-Solution is not that straightforward, but it™s not a rocket science either:
+Solution is not that straightforward, but itâ€™s not a rocket science either: